analizo/analizo.github.io/features.md

 title: Features
 ---

-* Analyze source code in C, C++ and Java.
+* Analyze source code in C, C++, Java and C#.
 Support for other languages is relatively easy to add.
 Currently this task is executed by the Doxyparse.

 * Extract source code metrics. analizo supports 15+ modules metrics, 7+ project